surfypro/surfy-help/entities/admin/adminReporting/adminRoomTypeGroupReporting/roomTypeGroupBuilding.md

-#  Room Type Group Building
+# Groupe de typologie d'espace des bâtiments
 <!--- THIS FILE IS GENERATED PLEASE DO NOT EDIT IT DIRECTLY --->